 Wikipedia defines financial modeling as “the task of building an abstract representation (a model) of a real world financial situation.”
+Financial modeling in Excel is a crucial aspect of analyzing and representing real-world financial situations.
+Excel serves as a powerful tool for building abstract models that help in making informed financial decisions.
 Many of these financial models are built in Excel.
-In this article, I will outline the basic principles of financial modeling in Excel.
-Following these principles will ensure that your financial model is easier to maintain and will ultimately reduce the potential for errors.
+This article delves into the basic principles of financial modeling in Excel, emphasizing the essential building blocks.

-4 Building Blocks of a Financial Model in Excel
+4 Essential Components of Financial Modeling in Excel

 Inputs of a Financial Model